tobyscott25/busycal/README.md

 # busycal
-Combine subscribe-able calendars to publish a public calendar for yourself that respects your privacy
+Combine subscribe-able calendars to publish a public calendar of your own that respects your privacy

 ## Getting up and running